Ethan Lazuk

 However, based on trends I’m seeing lately (albeit anecdotally), we could be moving in that direction.

-(I hope to gather some hard data in a 2nd update.) 🙂
+(I hope to gather some hard data in a future update, though I did add an interesting patent below.) 🙂

 Hmm, so when did this all start?